What is blue hour photography?

 The blue hour occurs twice each day – in the twilights before sunrise and after sunset, which is why it’s also referred to as twilight hour.

-During the blue hour light changes, in the morning, from deep blue purple to a dark blue and then light blue before the sun rises above the horizon.
-In the evening the opposite happens – when the sun dips below the horizon the light changes from light blue, to dark blue and then to a deep blue purple.
+- In the evening the opposite happens – when the sun dips below the horizon the light changes from light blue, to dark blue and then to a deep blue purple.

 The morning blue hour is before sunrise and golden hour and in the evening the order is golden hour, sunset and then blue hour.